- 28 May 2023

 The Asset Profile page displays all the collected and correlated details about the asset selected.

-To open the Asset Profile page from the Devices or Users page, click the relevant asset record.
+To open the Asset Profile page from an assets page, click the relevant asset record.
 The Asset Profile page opens.

 The Asset Profile page shows all of the fields fetched by that asset in one place.
 The page is divided into a left pane and tables.
 Choose various options in the left pane to display different tables.
-The profile name in the header is the 'Host/Asset Name' of the device or the 'User Name'.
+The profile name in the header is the 'Host/Asset Name' of the selected device, the 'User Name' of the selected user and other relevant names for each asset type.

 Asset Profile Table

-Field Name - Displays the name of the field.
+• Field Name - Displays the name of the field.
 Complex fields (fields that can display a number of parameters, for instance 'Installed Software') are displayed as links.
-You can click on a complex field to present all of the information in that field in a table format. (refer to Tables).
-You can also click on fields that link to associated users or devices, such as last used user field.
-Click on the column to sort in alphabetical order.
-Click the arrow to see all adapters that fetched the field, and its value on each of them.
+You can click a complex field to present all of the information in that field in table format (refer to Tables).
+You can also click fields that link to associated assets, such as Last Used User field.
+Click a column to sort it in alphabetical order.
+Click the arrow to see all adapters that fetched the field and its value on each of them.

 Mouse over the link to see the first ten values for that field.